 For all who are being led by the Spirit of God, these are sons of God.
 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, "Abba!
 Father!"
 (Romans 8:14-15 NASB)

-It is only born again believers who can call the Father "Abba!"..
+In short, only born again believers can legally call the Father "Abba!"..

 Jesus Did not Show Any Hatred Towards Sinners.